thevpc/nuts/website/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator and `nuts` (particularly 'ndocusaurus' which adds a layer of templating and file generation to docusaurus as well as pdf generation)

 ### Installation